egustavsson/ORFannotate/README.md

 conda activate ORFannotate
 ```

-> Note: All required tools are installed automatically when creating the environment.
+> Note: All required tools are installed when creating the environment.

 ---
 ## Input